This page was created to chronicle repairs made to an E.F. Johnson "Viking Valiant" AM Transmitter. Latest revisions are at the bottom of the page.

 Size: 11 5/8" high x 21 1/8" wide x 17 3/8" deep

-To replace the pilot lamps, it is necessary to remove four long, 14" (actually: 13 13/16") 10-24 round-head bolts and star washers from the rear of the cabinet.
-Also remove twenty short (˝", 10-24, round-head) bolts at the back of the cabinet.
-Slide the chassis out the front of the cabinet to gain access to all pilot lamps (bulbs).
+To replace the pilot lamps, it was necessary to remove four long, 14" (actually: 13 13/16") 10-24 round-head bolts and star washers from the rear of the cabinet.
+Also removed twenty short (½", 10-24, round-head) bolts at the back of the cabinet.
+Slid the chassis out the front of the cabinet to gain access to all pilot lamps (bulbs).

 - F1: 1.5A 3AG (inside the chassis on the rear edge).
 Protects circuits associated with low voltage supply (T2).